axelvaldez/radical-companies/_posts/radical-model/2023-03-22-alternatives-to-fiat.markdown

   <div class='_qnablock'>
    <p class="_q">OK, so not quite chaos, but it is open to cheating, right?</p>
    <p class="_a">Well no. Since there are no rules, you can&rsquo;t cheat.</p>
-   <p class="_q">Doens&rsquo;t this mean that people are not protected and can have money taken out of their pocket?</p>
+   <p class="_q">doesn&rsquo;t this mean that people are not protected and can have money taken out of their pocket?</p>
    <p class='_a'>Maybe.
 If somebody cheats once, they some amount of <span class='_paradigm'>RAD</span>s will go to the offending co-owners.
 But then you talk them.
 If the cheating continues to go on, you and your fellow co-owners would stop giving them <span class="_paradigm">RAD</span>s.</p>
    <p class="_q">But, what if people in cahoots give all their <span class="_paradigm">RAD</span>s to each other?</p>
    <p class='_a'>Yes, that could happen.
 But since everything is transparent, somebody is bound to notice and question it.</p>